 Chart text must be horizontal.
-If the labels won’t fit into the required space, transpose the chart or convert the units.
+If the labels will not fit into the required space, transpose the chart or convert the units.

-Unemployed adults age 16 to 64 by region
+Unemployed adults aged 16 to 64 years by region

-Unemployed adults age 16 to 64 by region
+Unemployed adults aged 16 to 64 years by region

 Pets by nation